Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Battery Life

 The Edge 850 has a claimed battery life of 12 hours.
 My E850 lasted 10.3 hours in real-world testing.
 The Karoo 3 lasted about 2 hours longer (~12.3 hours); however, its claimed battery life is 15 hours.
-That said, the battery life of both head units is underwhelming.
+That said, the battery life of both units is underwhelming.
 They simply traded a brighter display for shorter battery life than some of the best bike computers, as shown in the chart below.

 Winner: Karoo 3